Plage de Nice

 Pros

-• Beach, shopping and grand hotels
+• Beach, shopping, and grand hotels

 Cons

-• The priciest, busiest sector
+• The priciest and busiest area

 3